husarion/static_docs_deprecated/src/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 <center><img src="./../../../assets/img/mbed-tutorials/mbed-tutorial-img1.png" width="800px" alt=""/></center>
 </div>

-As you no doubt have guessed this simple code just lights up three on-board leds in some sequence.
-We instantiate `BusOut` object that allows to control multiple digital pins at the same time.
-It's used to blink leds in order described by `leds_mask` array at the interval introduced by function `ThisThread::sleep_for(1000)`.
+As you no doubt have guessed this simple code just lights up three on-board LEDs in particular sequence.
+We instantiate `BusOut` object that allows to control multiple digital pins at the same time regardless of ports they're assigned to.
+On-board LEDs blink in order described by `leds_mask` array at the interval introduced by function `ThisThread::sleep_for(1000)`.

 Let's explore other important files of template project.
 Open file `custom_target.json`: